MarcosBottenbley/funny-bones/README.md

 # Löve Bone [WIP]

+This is a fork of: [Löve Bone](https://github.com/sbseltzer/love-bone).
+The following is it's description:

 An object-oriented 2D Skeletal Animation framework for LÖVE.

 Tutorials and documentation can be found in the [Wiki](https://github.com/GeekWithALife/love-bone/wiki).